ericgrandt/TotalEconomy/docs/commands.md

 # Commands

 Command arguments are denoted by UPPERCASE words.
 Optional command arguments are surrounded with square brackets (`[]`).
+In order to use the command permissions, a permissions plugin must be installed.

 ## Balance

 Display the player's balance for the default, or specified, currency.

+**Permission:** `totaleconomy.command.balance`

 ### Usage